krishnasism/heissdocs/README.md

 # pdf-to-nosql
-Parse PDFs and load them into a NoSQL Db
+Parse PDFs and load them into a search engine